Compression stockings: The complete guide

 See fashion stocking models

-• Decreases the risk of periostitis
+• Decrease the risk of periostitis

-• Prevents calf cramps
+• Prevent calf cramps

-See sport stocking models
+See sports stocking models

-Venous ulcers: Compression is the first-line treatment for venous ulcers (or varicose ulcers).
+• Venous ulcers: Compression is the first-line treatment for venous ulcers (or varicose ulcers).
 It can also avoid the need for weekly bandages.

-Lymphedema: A stocking with flat-knit compression fabric is suggested as the garment of choice for lymphedema.
+• Lymphedema: A stocking with flat-knit compression fabric is suggested as the garment of choice for lymphedema.
 When the affected limb stabilizes and symptoms are in the first stage, a circular knit may be considered, depending on the weave and tension level.

 How to put on compression stockings properly